turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_report/index.md

 The `aws_cost_and_usage_report` table allows you to query AWS Cost and Usage Report (CUR) data from AWS.
 This table provides insights into your AWS billing, usage, cost categories, and discounts.

+Limitations and notes:
+- This table currently supports collecting from `.gzip` files only.
+- Legacy CUR and CUR 2.0 reports can be collected by this table.
+- When determining each log's timestamp, the table uses the following order of precedence:
+  - `line_item_usage_start_date`
+  - `line_item_usage_end_date`
+  - `billing_period_start`
+  - `billing_period_end`
+  - If none of the columns above are present, then Tailpipe will be unable to collect logs from that export.
+- When determining each log's index, the table uses the following order of precedence:
+  - `line_item_usage_account_id`
+  - `line_item_resource_id` (if the resource ID is an ARN)
+    - This column is only included if **Include resource IDs** was selected
+  - If none of the columns above are present, the log uses `default` as the index instead of an AWS account ID.

 ## Configure

 Create a [partition](https://tailpipe.io/docs/manage/partition) for `aws_cost_and_usage_report` ([examples](https://hub.tailpipe.io/plugins/turbot/aws/tables/aws_cost_and_usage_report#example-configurations)):